morrisvanegas/redhairings/README.md

 ## Editing a10

-If you edit a10_main.cpp (the script that turn the image into a painting), make sure to run the makefile again from inside src.
+If you edit a10_main.cpp (the script that turns the image into a painting), make sure to run the makefile again from inside src.

 Items that belong to the a10 script are inside _build, CPP, and Eigen folders.